BahramJannesar/SpringInstagramBot/README.md

 ## Spring Instagram Bot

-A bot for gaining the followers that is related to your business , if you are a makeup artist or you have bakery in your house and want to develope your social media marketing that related to your job , i told you this bot can help you to gain the followers .
+A bot for gaining the followers that is related to your business , if you are a makeup artist or you have bakery in your house and want to develope your social media marketing that related to your job , i told you this bot can help you to gain more followers .

 ### Why "Spring" ?